jolivain/trusted-firmware-a/docs/components/exception-handling.rst

 -  While executing in Secure world, |EHF| sets GIC Priority Mask Register to the lowest Secure priority.
 This means that no Non-secure interrupts can preempt Secure execution.
 See `Effect on SMC calls`_ for more details.

+When ``SP_ASYNC_PREEMPT`` is set to ``0``

+- On GICv3 systems, When executing in S-EL1, pending Non-secure interrupts of sufficient priority as well as pending *Group 0* interrupts of sufficient priority are received at S-EL1.
+The S-EL1 software can treat both *Group 0* and Non-secure interrupts as foreign interrupt and transfer control to the dispatcher.
+Likewise the dispatcher also can exit to the Non-secure world for *Group 0* interrupt.
+  After switching to the Non-secure world the routing mode of the Non-secure world takes effect.
+As a result *Group 0* interrupt is routed to EL3. ref:`CSS=1, TEL3=1 <EL3 interrupts>`.

+- On GICv2 systems, When executing in S-El1, *Group 0* interrupts are delivered
+  as IRQ and Non-secure interrupts are delivered as FIQ.
+S-EL1 software will have to treat both IRQ and FIQ as foreign interrupt and exit to Non-secure world.
+  The option ``GICV2_G0_FOR_EL3`` is required to be set to ``1``.

 As mentioned above, with |EHF|, the platform is required to partition *Group 0* interrupts into distinct priority levels.
 A dispatcher that chooses to receive